tanc7/Hyperjackers-Handbook/lessons/lesson10-counter-forensics.md

 Time to BUILD that case against you.
 And the harder you make it for them to make good use of that TIME, for example, by having all of your traffic and data obfuscated to appear as something unrelated to hacking, or following a daily procedure of evidence destruction, then the faster they need to work to find viable evidence.
 Before TIME (to your court hearing), RUNS OUT.

-So the goal is NOT to break your shit, but to COMPROMISE the data's integrity or RENDER UNUSABLE to the investigator.
+So the goal is NOT to break your shit, but **to COMPROMISE the data's integrity or RENDER UNUSABLE to the investigator.**

-It's impossible to wipe the disk cleanly with zeroes with a early-warning of at least 24 hours (for modern hard disks).
+It's impossible to wipe the disk cleanly with zeroes without a early-warning of at least 24 hours (for modern hard disks).
 But if we switched the data or added something that called into question to the judge of our actual motives, we stand a better chance at walking away free out of the courthouse.

 Still, if possible, always overwrite your disks with zeroes when given the opportunity to.
 Like I said before, you need about 24 hours for every 2 TB of data you are trying to cleanly overwrite.